allenporter/k8s-gitops/README.md

   - [haproxy](http://www.haproxy.org/) for load balancing kubernetes API via ansible

-The bare metal cluster follows best practices for a server [naming scheme](https://mnx.io/blog/a-proper-server-naming-scheme/) including specifying a geograph, environment (`dev` and `prod`) and a purpose and serial number per machine (e.g. `sto01`, `cfg01`, etc).
+The bare metal cluster follows best practices for a server [naming scheme](https://mnx.io/blog/a-proper-server-naming-scheme/) including specifying a geography, environment (`dev` and `prod`) and a purpose and serial number per machine (e.g. `sto01`, `cfg01`, etc).
 A local DNS server is shared by the k8s cluster.

 ## Environments

 This repository manages everything else running within the k8s cluster (e.g. containers, load balancers, applications, etc).
-The repo follows the pattern in [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example) where applications are specified with overrides for mtuliple environments which map to two seperate kubernetes clusters:
+The repo follows the pattern in [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example) where applications are specified with overrides for multiple environments which map to two seperate kubernetes clusters:

 - `dev`: A separate instance for testing/validation for both new configuration and binary releases (e.g. nightly docker image builds)
 - `prod`: A production environment with stable binaries and better tested configuration.